primihub/primihub-docs/README.md

 For example, the file for https://docs.primihub.com/docs/developer-docs/roadmap is `/docs/developer-docs/roadmap.md`.

 ### Route with multiple pages
 It will generate a default index page for a route which contains sub files.
-You need to create a `_category.json_` file in route folder.
+You need to create a `_category_.json` file in route folder.
 See `/docs/developer-docs/core-concept` for more deail.

 ## How to Insert an Image
 1. Prepare your image files and place them in `/static/img` folder, e.g. `/static/img/xxx.jpeg`